 Teachers lead, but do leaders teach?

 How important is it to language learners to learn a foreign language from a native speaker?
-Do less opportunities for improvement pervade the nonnative teacher as language instructor?
+Do fewer opportunities for improvement pervade the nonnative teacher as a language instructor?
 What are your thoughts?
-I suggest that there exist teachers and learners, who because of their passion and persistence in their target language, also become Language Leaders.
+I suggest that there exist, teachers and learners, who because of their passion and persistence in their target language, also become Language Leaders.

 I have also sat with, nonnative speakers (NNS), teachers of Japanese (and Chinese) languages, from whom I have learned to be a passionate learner of the language and culture and developed fluency in skill and accuracy, in spite of their proficiency limitations.
 I was comfortable letting my guards down in their presence, as I struggled to engage in the learning process.
 Was it their unwavering patience that touched me in a way that NS teacher professionals could not?
 Maybe it was their way of leading me to be comfortable with my own imperfections and, simply put, helping me to love the language that I’m in, ‘regardless of their status as NS or NNS.

 For those teacher leaders, both native speakers = NS and non-native speakers = NNS, I applaud you for making learning a language great again!